Erik-42/openclassrooms_projet_8/README.md

 <!-- [![GitHub repo size][GitHub repo size-shield]][GitHub repo size-url] -->
 <!-- [![GitHub all releases][GitHub all releases-shield]][GitHub all releases-url] -->

 - 👋 Hi, I’m @ Erik Mesen
-- 👀 I’m interested in IT in general and the development of applications. i'm also very attracted to artificial intelligence.
+- 👀 I’m interested in IT in general and the development of applications.
+I'm also very attracted by cyber security, OSINT and pentest but also by artificial intelligence.
 - 🌱 I’m currently learning at OpenClassRoom.
 - 💞️ I’m looking to collaborate on differeents frontend an backend projects in order to improve my skills.
 - 📫 How to reach me  <a href="#contact">Contact</a>

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">